prashant31096/data-analysis-assignment/README.md

-# Greencell Internship Assignment 🚀
+# Data Analysis Assignment 🚀

 This repository contains my data analysis and visualization submission for the **Greencell Internship (Jan 2025)**.